The Footsteps of Jesus

 companion of fools shall be destroyed."
 Proverbs 13:20

-besides You."
-As for the holy people who are in the land, they are the noble
+besides You.'
+As for the holy people who are in the land — they are

-departments of the animal creation.
-Fish swim in schools, and insects move
+lower departments of the animal creation.
+Fish swim in schools — and

 The social principles of our nature may become, like all

-other principles, the source either of good or of evil.
-If rightly improved,
+other principles, the source either of good — or of evil.
+If rightly

-and properly directed—of good; if perverted and abused—of evil.
-How anxious
+improved, and properly directed — of good; if perverted and abused — of

-then should we be to shun the latter, and to realize the former!
-And that
+evil.
+How anxious then should we be to shun the latter — and to realize the

-such may be the case, what care should we exercise in the choice of those
+former!
+And that such may be the case, what care should we exercise in the

 Reader, are you a follower of Christ?
 If so, select your

-words, "You adulterous people, don't you know that friendship with the world
+the apostle's words, "You adulterous people, don't you know that friendship

-is hatred toward God?
-Anyone who chooses to be a friend of the world becomes
+with the world is hatred toward God?
+Anyone who chooses to be a friend of

-an enemy of God."
-In the book of Proverbs we have line upon line, and
+the world — becomes an enemy of God!"
+In the book of Proverbs we have line

 In the history of God's people we have this duty